SyracuseUniversity/preprint-bot/README.md

 # Preprint Bot

-Preprint Bot is an AI based pipeline that automates the discovery of relevant academic preprints from various preprint servers.
-It takes a collection of your own research papers, finds the latest preprints in a specified category and generated a ranked list of recommendations based on semantic content similarity.
+Preprint Bot is an AI-based pipeline that automates the discovery of relevant academic preprints from various preprint servers.
+It takes a collection of your own research papers, finds the latest preprints in a specified category, and generates a ranked list of recommendations based on semantic content similarity.
 The final list of recommendations with a concise summary is delivered to you by email.

 ## How It Works